It's important to keep moving, no matter how old you are. Exercise keeps your body and your brain healthy.

-But why do you need to move?
-And what's the best way to do it?
+Why do you need to move?
+What's the best way to do it?

 Why Exercise Matters

-There are many reasons you should stay physically active, especially if you want to live a long life.
+There are many reasons you should stay physically active.

 It can help: